BU-CLOUD-S20/Building-Cyber-Infrastructure-for-Researchers/README.md

 ## 8. Setup Manual

-Setup manual has instructions for setting up the system on any cloud environment.
+Setup manual has instructions for setting up the system on any cloud environment.[[link]](/SystemSetUp.md)